On Rate-Optimal Partitioning Classification from Observable and from Privatised Data: Partitioning classification from observable data

 and the corresponding plug-in rule as

-Our main result for the multiclass problem is as follows.
-Its proof is presented in Section \ref{sec:proof}.
+Our main result for the multi-class problem is as follows.
+Its proof is presented in Appendix \ref{app:a3}.

 \begin{theorem} Assume that $X$ is bounded.
-Additionally, assume that $P_1,\dots , P_M$ satisfy the Lipschitz condition \eqref{eq:lip}, the margin condition \eqref{wtsyb} with $0 \le \gamma$ and the combined margin and density condition \eqref{eq:mfmargin} with $\gamma_1 \geq 0$.
+Additionally, assume that $P_1,\dots , P_M$ satisfy the Lipschitz condition, \Eqref{eq:lip}, the margin condition, \Eqref{wtsyb} with $\gamma\geq 0$ and the combined margin and density condition, \Eqref{eq:mfmargin} with $\gamma_1 \geq 0$.
 Let $(h_n)$ be a monotonically decreasing sequence with zero limit.
-Then, we have
+Then,

 \end{theorem}